The Paper Kingdom: Development

-The direction of the album was highly influenced by the mental health of the band members at the time, specifically Way.
-He wanted to try and replicate the success of The Black Parade, as Danger Days wasn't as much of a cultural phenomenon.
-Despite his depressive state at the time and lack of motivation to create music–which he referred to as "the haze", he pushed himself to write anyways, leading to the creation of the support group story concept.
+The direction of the album was influenced by the mental health of the band members at the time, specifically Way.
+Despite his depressive state at the time and lack of motivation to create music—which he referred to as "the haze", he pushed himself to write anyways, leading to the creation of the support group story concept.
 In an interview, he said that it was "not a story I wanted to tell – and the songs reflected that, you could hear it.
-All the joy was just gone."
-Frank Iero described the making of the album as bleak, and the music itself as having a "weird sparseness to it", and even though that over an hour of music had been conceptualized, most of it was unfinished.
-Furthermore, he later stated that the band overall struggled with direction at the time, and was generally unable to make decisions on where to take the music.'
+All the joy was just gone."'
+Way was also driven by a desire to replicate the success of The Black Parade, as Danger Days was not as much of a cultural phenomenon.
+Way felt that, since fans already saw My Chemical Romance as a "super dark" band, he thought that the band's direction should reflect that, and that part of him was hoping that The Paper Kingdom would replicate The Black Parade's energy.
+Retrospectively, Way saw this as going against his values as an artist—to always move forward with unique ideas rather than try to replicate something else, a decision that he only made because of his deteriorating mental health.
+Guitarist Frank Iero described the making of the album as bleak, and the music itself as having a "weird sparseness to it".
+He said that even though over an hour of music had been conceptualized, most of it was unfinished.
+He also claimed that the band overall struggled with direction at the time, and was unable to make decisions on where to take the music.'

 On March 22, 2013, My Chemical Romance officially announced their break up.
 The Paper Kingdom was scrapped completely.
-In an interview with My Chemical Romance biographer Tom Bryant, Iero told him that nothing worthwhile had come out of the album's writing sessions, and that if anything positive had come out of it, the album likely wouldn't have been scrapped and the band would not have broken up.'
-One of the songs that was intended to be part of The Paper Kingdom, "Fake Your Death", was later included in the band's greatest hits album May Death Never Stop You (2014), poised as the band's final song.
-Prior to the album's release, it was released as a single on February 17, 2014.
+In an interview with My Chemical Romance biographer Tom Bryant, Iero told him that nothing worthwhile had come out of the album's writing sessions, and that if anything positive had come out of it, the album likely would have been released and the band would not have broken up.'
+"Fake Your Death" was included in the band's greatest hits album, May Death Never Stop You (2014), poised as the band's final song.
+It was released as a single from the compilation on February 17, 2014.
 According to Iero, it was the only song from The Paper Kingdom that was suitable for release, and that the rest of it was likely unsalvageable.'
 In a 2014 interview, Way stated that he might revisit The Paper Kingdom's story in the future, though it could be through a different medium.